CSI: Crime Scene Investigation season 15: Production

 In June 2014, it was announced that showrunner Carol Mendelsohn would be leaving the show after 14 years.
 Speaking to The Hollywood Reporter, Mendelsohn stated, "It's been a long and amazing journey, and I am so proud of CSIs continued success.
 In handing over the helm to my dear friend and partner, Don McGill, I know he and our CSI team will carry on brilliantly what we've all created together.
 CSI, its cast and crew, writers and directors, will always be my family.
 I have learned so much from each and every one of them.
 About writing, producing and life.
 For that, and so much more, I am forever grateful."
 Don McGill became the lone showrunner for season fifteen.
-Starting with this season, the show moved to Sundays at 10:00 p.m, except for episode 16, which had a special Tuesday at 10:00 p.m. airing on January 27, 2015.
+Starting with this season, the show moved to Sundays at 10:00p.m, except for episode 16, which had a special Tuesday at 10:00 p.m. airing on January 27, 2015.